 For PhD students, an additional year of coursework is followed by a year of reading and study in preparation for the PhD oral and written exams.
 These exams are based on a personally designed set of questions and interests unique to each student.
 Students then proceed to the writing of the dissertation, completing the entire program in six years.

-The department provides mandatory seminars on teacher training, and CU’s innovative Graduate Teacher Program has been cited as a national model.
-In addition to teaching workshops, the program offers the chance to be a lead teacher in the department, and for advanced students, provides the opportunity to visit many other campuses in the state to get a better sense of the academic world and job market.
+The department provides mandatory seminars on teacher training.
+In addition to teaching workshops, the program offers the chance to be a lead teacher in the department.
+The French Department participates in CU’s innovative Graduate Teacher Program, which has been cited as a national model.
+For advanced students, the program provides the opportunity to visit many other campuses in the state to get a better sense of the academic world and job market.